 The Schisler Museum features habitat recreations that display and interpret more than 140 wildlife specimens from around the world.
-These specimens represent species from Africa and North America, including every species of North American deer and a comprehensive assortment of North American duck species.
-The museum also includes a display of insects from around the world and a Delaware River aquarium.
+These specimens represent species from Africa and North America, including most species of North American deer and ducks, and a display of insects from around the world.

-The Schisler Museum was named after Arthur ’62 and Fannie Greene ’62 Schisler, alumni of East Stroudsburg University, who donated most of the taxidermic mounts on display.
-The museum opened to the public on April 2, 2016.
+The museum was named after Arthur ’62 and Fannie Greene ’62 Schisler, alumni of East Stroudsburg University, who donated most of the mounts on display.
+It opened to the public on April 2, 2016.

 The McMunn Planetarium features a SPITZ digital projection system for commercial films and custom star shows.
-In addition to public shows, the planetarium serves as a classroom space for East Stroudsburg University science courses.
+The planetarium also serves as a classroom for East Stroudsburg University.

-The McMunn Planetarium opened to the public in 2008 and was named in honor of East Stroudsburg University alumni supporters Charles A. “Tony” ’69 and Patricia Lythgoe ’68 McMunn.
+The planetarium opened to the public in 2008 and was named in honor of East Stroudsburg University alumni supporters Charles A. “Tony” ’69 and Patricia Lythgoe ’68 McMunn.

-The Schisler Museum of Wildlife & Natural History and McMunn Planetarium are located on the ground floor of the Warren E. ’55 and Sandra Hoeffner Science and Technology Center at East Stroudsburg University, a Member of the Pennsylvania State System of Higher Education.
+The Schisler Museum & McMunn Planetarium are located on the ground floor of the Warren E. ’55 and Sandra Hoeffner Science and Technology Center at East Stroudsburg University, a Member of the Pennsylvania State System of Higher Education.